jpetitto/jpetitto.github.io/_posts/2014-10-15-understanding-uiappearance.md

 [[UISegmentedControl appearance] setWidth:110.0f forSegmentAtIndex:1];
 {% endhighlight %}

 A quick web search returned several results describing the `UIAppearance` protocol and its ability to customize UI components across a single app.
-Clearly, this line of code was unintended since we did not want the second segment of every `UISegmentedControl` to have a fixed width.
+Clearly, this line of code was unintended since we did not want the second segment of every `UISegmentedControl` to have a fixed width<!-- excerpt.end -->.

 While the previous case shows the danger and possible misuse of the `UIAppearance` protocol, it does introduce a powerful and useful concept that allows developers to easily control the look-and-feel of UI components across an entire app.
 The rest of this article delves into the details of using the protocol.